mattias-p/netbase/README.md

 * Saving and loading cache files.
 * Making lookups against the cache only.
 (I.e. without making network requests.)
 * Usage documenation for all implemented features in the CLI tool.
+* Listing all requests in a cache file.
+* Dumping the complete contents of a cache file.

 ### In progress
-* The CLI of the tool could probably use some tweaking, but I feel good about its general shape.
+* Proper RDATA formatting for all record types.
 * Configurable EDNS header and fields.
 The EDNS version, DO flag and option code are done.
   The only thing missing is setting the Z flags.
   N.B. the support for setting option codes is limited, but sufficient for Zonemaster Engine.
+* The CLI of the tool could probably use some tweaking before it's declared stable, but I feel pretty good about its general shape.

 ### ToDo

 #### Feature parity
-* Add accessors for all parts of a DNS response that we need.
 * Support setting the source address in requests.
   (https://github.com/bluejekyll/trust-dns/pull/1586)
 * Support setting EDNS Z flags in requests.
   (https://docs.rs/trust-dns-client/latest/trust_dns_client/op/struct.Edns.html)
 * Review the implemented feature set.
-Could netbase support Zonemaster Engine without adding additional features?
+  Could Netbase support Zonemaster Engine without adding additional features?
+* Add accessors for all parts of a DNS response that we need.

 #### Robustness
 * Make FFI robust with regard to panics in the Rust code.
   (https://metacpan.org/pod/FFI::Platypus::Lang::Rust#panics)
-* Review FFI with respect to adviced on object-based APIs.
+* Review FFI with regard to advice on object-based APIs.
   (https://rust-unofficial.github.io/patterns/patterns/ffi/export.html)
-* What happens if we throw exceptions in Perl callbacks called from Rust.
+* What happens if we `die` in Perl callbacks called from Rust?
-  Is this undefined behavior?
+  Could it be undefined behavior?
 * Add tooling for finding memory errors.
 (Use https://valgrind.org/ or something.)